 Stela has held senior leadership positions since 2010 with a particular focus on teaching and learning, project management and staff development.

-I have a son at Ambergate school and feel my personal experiences could help identify ideas and issues at the school.
+Matthew has a son at Ambergate Sports College and feels his personal experiences could help identify ideas and issues at the school.

-With being a Managing Director of a legal company I run a team of 18 staff as well as the day to day running of a busy business – my skills are management, leadership, motivational skills.
+With being a Managing Director of a legal company Matthew runs a team of 18 staff as well as the day to day running of a busy business – His skills are management, leadership, motivational skills.

 Clerk to the Governors

 To contact the governors in the first instance, please email Jo Ingle, Clerk to the Governors: